 Retiring in Iowa

-Iowa, located in the Midwestern region of the United States, is a growing retirement destination for many Americans seeking a more relaxed and affordable lifestyle with access to outdoor activities, cultural events, and a welcoming community.
-With its vast farmlands, peaceful countryside, and friendly locals, Iowa offers a unique retirement experience that is attracting retirees from across the country.
-According to data from the U.S. Census Bureau in 2020, Iowa had a population of approximately 3.2 million people, with over 17% of the population being over the age of 65, making it one of the top states with a large retirement population.
+According to data from the U.S. Census Bureau, in 2022, Iowa had a population of approximately 3.2 million people, with over 18% of the population being over the age of 65, making it one of the top states with a large retirement population.

 Affordability: Iowa's cost of living is generally lower than the national average, which is a huge advantage for retirees on a fixed income.
 Housing and healthcare costs are also lower than in many other states, making it a very attractive destination for retirees.

 Outdoor activities: Iowa is home to numerous state parks, lakes, and trails, providing ample opportunities for outdoor activities such as hiking, fishing, and camping.
 The state is also known for its beautiful scenic drives and relaxing countryside.